Sarcoma is a type of cancer that develops in bones or soft tissues. Your soft tissue includes:

 - the lower layers of the skin (not the outer layer)

-Several types of abnormal growths can occur in soft tissue, but if a growth is labeled a sarcoma, that means it’s a malignant tumor or cancer.
-"Malignant" means that parts of the tumor can break off and spread into surrounding tissues.
-These escaped cells move throughout the body, lodging in the liver, lungs, brain, or other important organs.
+Several types of abnormal growths can occur in soft tissue.
+If a growth is a sarcoma, then it’s a malignant tumor or cancer.
+Malignant means that parts of the tumor can break off and spread into surrounding tissues.
+These escaped cells move throughout the body and lodge in the liver, lungs, brain, or other important organs.

 Sarcomas of soft tissue are relatively uncommon, especially when compared with carcinomas, another type of malignant tumor.
-Sarcomas can be life threatening, especially if they are diagnosed when a tumor is already large or has spread to other tissues.
+Sarcomas can be life-threatening, especially if they’re diagnosed when a tumor is already large or has spread to other tissues.

-There are many kinds of soft tissue sarcomas, categorized by the tissue in which it has grown:
+There are many kinds of soft tissue sarcomas.
+A sarcoma is categorized by the tissue in which it has grown: